beeware/beeware/docs/index.rst

   Objective C libraries on iOS and macOS from within Python code;
 * `Rubicon Java <https://rubicon-java.readthedocs.io>`__, a library for working with Java libraries from within Python code;
-* Pre-complied builds of Python that can be used on platforms where official Python installers aren't available.
+* Pre-compiled builds of Python that can be used on platforms where official Python installers aren't available.

 You can use each of the tools in isolation, or you can use all of them as a